Marmite (New Zealand): Usage

 Sanitarium recommends spreading Marmite on bread with potato chips added to make a "Marmite and Chippie" sandwich.

 Nutritional information

-Marmite is rich in B vitamins including thiamin (B_{1}), riboflavin (B_{2}), niacin (B_{3}), folic acid (B_{9}) and vitamin B_{12}.
+Marmite is rich in B vitamins including thiamin (B_{1}), riboflavin (B_{2}), niacin (B_{3}), folic acid (B_{9}) and B_{12} (cobalamin).
 The sodium content of the spread is high and has caused concern, although it is the amount per serving rather than the percentage in bulk Marmite that is relevant.
 The main ingredient of Marmite is yeast extract, which contains a high concentration of glutamic acid.